PaulioRandall/p21/README.md

 ## Made to be Plundered

-Do whatever you like as long as you adhere to the permissive MIT license found within.
+Do whatever as long as you adhere to the permissive MIT license found within.

 ## Examples